SATURDAY, MAR 21, 2015

 Humans are biological organisms, as were their ancestors for some billions of years.
 Learned behavior eventually evolved.
 Humans have become linguistic to such an extent that their concept forming brains have come to model reality, however imperfectly, and to create models of existent and non-existent entities.
 Our grasp of reality, via concepts and models, may be extremely fragile, but is subject to possible refinement.
 For some humans, the only evidence that they are in contact with "what-is" is that they can walk or drive around (most of the time) without bumping into things.
 Still, of humans, it can be said that we are a "most promising species."

 Humans can tell stories about the world better than yeast.
 Science is a form of storytelling—the endeavor to tell the most likely story.
 Humans differ significantly from other primates, but only in the complexity of their verbal behavior and potential for memetic evolution.
 We differ from other organisms not by being wise (sapiens), but in that we tell stories.
-We are Homo sapiens narrator, the storytelling animal.
+We are Homo s. sapiens var. narrator, the storytelling animal.
 To be other than biological organisms, to be successful memetic organisms, we need to tell better stories.
 We need to endeavor to think well, to create better models using all the help we can find (AI), and live by those models.
 By understanding the business-as-usual pattern, we can be delivered from it.

 The "we" in "we can" must mean either all humans or the dominant humans on the planet.
 Consider the Tale of Two Watersheds: